FlowFuse/flowfuse/docs/install/local/README.md

 xcode-select --install
 ```

-#### Mosquitto

-The platform depends on the [Mosquitto MQTT Broker](https://mosquitto.org/) to
-provide real-time messaging between devices and the platform.

-This is currently an *optional* component - the platform will work without the
-broker, but some features will not be available.

-For full details on how to setup mosquitto for FlowForge, follow the steps [here](#setting-up-mosquitto).

 ### Installing FlowForge

 1. Create a directory to be the base of your FlowForge install.
 For example: `/opt/flowforge` or `c:\flowforge`